 No doubt you’re probably aware of the youth climate strikes that have been happening across the world in the last year.
 The strikes have been inspired in part by 16-year-old Greta Thunberg and led by a whole network of young organizers.
 The biggest youth strike in Vermont happened on March 15th, when hundreds of students flooded the State House.
-Greta along with youth across the world – including Isra Hirsi, Alexandria Villaseñor, and many other youth climate strike leaders in the US – have demanded in this op-ed that adults join them for a multi-generational, multi-racial, intersectional #ClimateStrike on Friday September 20, 2019.
-For more info, check out this one-pager.
+Greta along with youth across the world – including Isra Hirsi, Alexandria Villaseñor, and many other youth climate strike leaders in the US – demanded in this op-ed that adults join them for a multi-generational, multi-racial, intersectional #ClimateStrike on Friday September 20, 2019.

 What’s happening in Vermont?